Live Demo at:

-Built for a TAFE course (of course) in Web Development, the vast majority of the content on it was web development related.
+Built for a TAFE course (of course) in Web Development in 2013, the vast majority of the content on it was web development related.

 I eventually added more diverse content (programming/networking related mostly) but switched to the WordPress version before adding much pure art (despite having done most of it before the showcase even existed).

 As for the design itself… I am still partial to dark backgrounds with lighter text (I find it easier on the eyes), but the Oranges and Light Blues and Dark Greens I now find (despite being suitably contrasting) somewhat garish.
 The new WordPress site of course now uses much less Orange and I think it works a lot better (it also helped that I didn’t have to design it myself).

 My shining pride and joy is the nav menu though.
 Entirely CSS driven, I was particularly proud of managing the seamless tabs (the bottom connects directly to the expanded menu without border clipping), show-hiding elements based on hover, and the way I handled subcategorisation.